DJ-consulting/DJ-consulting.github.io/index.md

 ---
 layout: default
 ---
-# Welcome to DJ-consulting

-## This is the homepage for DJ consulting.
-We tune the world with data science.
+## We are DJ consulting.
+We believe machine learning is the key for business value oriented data science.

-This is a normal paragraph following a header.
-GitHub is a code hosting platform for version control and collaboration.
-It lets you and others work together on projects from anywhere.
+TODO: ...

 ## Header 2